 The Gas Safety (Installation and Use) Regulations 1998 outline the duties of landlords to ensure gas appliances, fittings and chimneys/flues provided for tenants are safe.

-Any Gas work or Gas Safety inspections and certifications must be completed by a Gas Safe Registered heating engineer.
+Any Gas work or Gas Safety inspections and certifications must be completed by a Gas Safe Registered central heating engineer.

 New regulations introduced in April 2018 allow a landlord to arrange for a gas safety check to be carried out any time from 10-12 calendar months after the previous check whilst still preserving the original check expiry date.

 Where a gas safety check is carried out less than 10 months or more than 12 months after the previous gas safety check this will have the effect of ‘resetting the clock’ and the new deadline date will now be 12 months from the date of this latest gas safety check.